 Denver Startup Week is the largest free event of its kind throughout the world.
 Take advantage of the opportunity you have to connect with other businesses and build a professional network.
 We all know the importance of networking, but it can be a challenge to put yourself out there.
 There’s no better stage than this one as thousands of other business professionals are doing the same.
 Go into Denver Startup week ready to learn about each person you meet and their company.
 Listening and asking plenty of questions is key!
 Then, once it’s natural, tell others about yourself!
 Have a plan to follow up on your networking efforts quickly, either sending “nice to meet you” emails each evening, or the week after Denver Startup Week.
 Do not let your networking efforts be hindered by poor follow up timeliness!

 These are our most recommended sessions for networking this week:

 - Denver Startup Week Opening Block Party

 - Women Who Startup Rally

 Going into Denver Startup Week prepared will not only help you to maximize your experience but a structured plan will allow those precious moments away from your inbox or clients to be all the more worthwhile.
-Set a plan that allows for both education and networking so you can leave the week with a notebook full of resources, a better connection to the Denver entrepreneurial community and a new set of contacts that will hopefully turn into clients and long term connections.
+Set a plan that allows for both education and networking so you can leave the week with a notebook full of resources, a better connection to the entrepreneurial community and a new set of contacts that hopefully turn into clients.

 Attending Denver Startup Week?
-Connect with us on Instagram, we’d love to follow along with your #DenStartupWeek experience on social media and possibly meet you in a session!
+Connect with us on social, we’d love to follow along with your #DenStartupWeek experience on social media and possibly meet you in a session!